valentingol/deep-learning-installation/README.md

 * Python 3.10
 * Virtualenv & VirtualenvWrapper
-* CUDA 11.2 and CuDNN 8.1
+* CUDA 11.2 and cuDNN 8.1 & 8.2
 * VSCode
 * miniconda (optional)

-NOTE: **you can easily install other versions replacing the versions mentioned in this tutorial but these version was tested in 2022, they work well together and run the current last versions of deep learning framework**.
+NOTE: **you can easily install other versions replacing the versions mentioned in this tutorial.
+These versions were tested in 2022, they work well together and run the current last versions of deep learning framework**.

 To choose good versions of CUDA and cuDNN from a Tensorflow version, you can check this page: <https://www.tensorflow.org/install/source?hl=en#gpu>.
-The last version is compatible with CUDA 11.2 and CuDNN 8.1 so we are going to install these versions.
+The last version is compatible with CUDA 11.2 and cuDNN 8.1 so we are going to install these versions.
 Note that most of CUDA versions are compatible with last Pytorch versions (and cuDNN is not necessary for Pytorch).
-Finally, Jax is compatible with CUDA 11.1 or newer and cuDNN 8.0.2 or newer, some combination require building from source (complete tutorial [here](https://github.com/google/jax#installation)) but not the versions used in this tutorial.
+Finally, Jax is compatible with CUDA 11.1 or newer and cuDNN 8.2 or newer, thus we install cuDNN 8.2 as well in this tutorial (it is not required if you don't use Jax).
+Some combination of CUDA and cuDNN versions require building from source (complete tutorial [here](https://github.com/google/jax#installation)) but not the versions used in this tutorial.

 ## Before to start